 Of course, there are tradeoffs with any financial product.
 Here are a few to know about Smart Saver.

 - Smart Saver is not an FDIC-insured account.
-On the other hand, Smart Saver invests your money in an ultra-low-risk bond, mostly made up of U.S. treasury bonds, which have the backing of the U.S. government.
+On the other hand, Smart Saver invests your money in an low-risk portfolio, mostly made up of U.S. treasury bonds, which have the backing of the U.S. government.

 - Smart Saver will make it easier to move your money to a different investment goal, but it can take the same time (4-5 business days) to transfer back to your bank account as a withdrawal from any other Betterment account.

-Start using Smart Saver today to begin enjoying the benefits of an ultra-low-risk account managed by Betterment.
+Start using Smart Saver today to begin enjoying the benefits of a low-risk account managed by Betterment.
 If you haven’t yet opened an account, get started here.
 Otherwise, log in to make a Smart Saver deposit.

 Just starting out exploring Betterment?
 These are the frequently asked questions that help people find their way.